 Simulations were performed using either one, three, five or ten landscapes generated using the NLMR package (Script: sim_multi_surface.R – 20 iterations).
 As described above an artificial gradient was created for each raster resulting in 200 SNPs and 50 individuals.
 To investigate the ability of each method to account for individual surfaces in a multivariate scenario, a number of individuals were selected from each individual surface and pooled together into a final genind object using the repool function in adegenet.
 In our three variables scenario, raster 1 contributed to 70% of the genetic diversity, raster 2 contributed 30% with no contribution from raster 3.
 Similarly, in the five variables scenario, only raster 1 (50%), raster2 (30%) and raster 3 (20%) contributed to the final surface.

-In the ten variables approach, rasters which had an impact on the final generated resistance surface varied.
+In the ten variables approach, rasters which had an impact on the final generated resistance surface varied (Fig. S9).
 In the first scenario, the expected contribution of each raster was as followed: raster 1 (35%), raster 2 (25%), raster 3 (15%), raster 4 (10%), raster 5 (10%) and raster 6 (5%).
 In the second scenario, only the first four rasters contributed to gene flow: raster 1 (40%), raster 2 (30%), raster 3 (20%), raster 4 (10%), and in the third scenario, the four first rasters contributed: raster 1 (25%), raster 2 (25%), raster 3 (25%), raster 4 (25%).

-To produce a multiple resistance surface using ResistanceGA, a combined surface was generated.
+To produce a multiple resistance surface using ResistanceGA, a composite surface was generated using the Combine_Surfaces function.
 However, the relative contribution of each raster cannot be accounted for without adequate parametrization.
-Therefore, to compare the result obtained from multisurface scenarios, we compare resGF to the iterative random forest optimization approach () implemented as described above.
+Therefore, to compare the result obtained from multisurface scenarios, we compare resGF to the least-cost transect analysis (LCTA) implemented as described above.

 Applied examples - comparison with other approaches